Lyam0udi/GitGitHubLearning/README.md

 9. **Best Practices and Tips:** Adopt industry best practices and time-saving Git tricks.
 10. **Practice and Projects:** Apply your knowledge through coding projects and open-source contributions.
 11. **Community and Resources:** Engage with online communities, forums, and additional learning resources.
 12. **Git and Github :** Interview questions.
+13. **Github Copilot:** an AI pair programmer that helps you write code faster and with less work.
-13. **Conclusion and Future Goals:** Reflect on your learning journey, set future goals, and keep improving your Git and GitHub skills.
+14. **Conclusion and Future Goals:** Reflect on your learning journey, set future goals, and keep improving your Git and GitHub skills.

 ## Introduction